 One of the most important aspects of building a work culture that is integrated with employee recognition is to maintain optimal transparency in everyday working.

-Managers need to be open and honest with their team members and keep them updated about any new developments in the company.
+Managers need to be open and honest with their team members and keep them updated about any new developments in the organization.
 This helps in building trust between the employees and the managers and also assures them of being an integral part of the organization.

 6. Promote Habit of Relaxation